InvictusVerse/invox/README.md

 I am a 20-year-old developer, and Invox is my very first app!
 I built this project by pushing the limits of the coding knowledge I have acquired so far, combined with the power of AI to help bridge the gaps.
 It has been an incredible learning journey bringing this idea to life.

 💡 **Tip:** I am constantly looking to learn and build more!
 If you have any awesome ideas for new features, tools, or entirely new apps you would love to see built, drop a suggestion in the Issues tab!

+---

+### ⚖️ Disclaimer
+This project and its contents are not affiliated with, funded, authorized, endorsed by, or in any way associated with YouTube, Google LLC or any of its affiliates and subsidiaries.
+Any trademark, service mark, trade name, or other intellectual property rights used in this project are owned by the respective owners.